aramvisser/navtastic/README.md

 of menus.

 - Keep menu content and rendering logic separate
-- Automatically highlight the item for the current page
+- Automatically highlight the current page

 ## Table of Contents